-Living together in a highly interconnected world: Documentation of the production of final board game.
+Documentation of the production of a research-led design project relating to the wellbeing of a chosen target audience..
 This should include the entire design cycle.

-Task 2
+Task 2 - E-portfolio

-E-portfolio: Students will complete their e-portfolio as their final MYP Design assessment.
+Students will complete their e-portfolio as their final MYP Design assessment.